visgl/hubble.gl/docs/api-reference/keyframe/deck-layer-keyframes.md

 # DeckLayerKeyframes

 The `DeckLayerKeyframes` class extends the hubble.gl `Keyframes` class and offers support for animating deck.gl layers.
-The animated `features` can be any deck.gl layer prop, such as `getRadius`.
-The `id` property may be provided, and should match the layer id of the deck.gl layer it's linked too.

 ## Usage